Education Learning Outcomes

 Visual Arts Secondary Education Learning Outcomes

-- Graduates should be conversant with fundamental elements and principles of 2 and 3-Dimensional Design, including color, space and media theory mixed with broad outlines of art history.
+- Students should be conversant with fundamental elements and principles of 2 and 3-dimensional design, including color, space and media theory mixed with broad outlines of art history.

-- Graduates should be able to demonstrate basic skills in a variety of art making techniques (such as drawing, painting, photography, computer graphics, printmaking, sculpture, web and or video) and advanced skills in at least one art medium.
+- Students should be able to demonstrate basic skills in a variety of art making techniques (such as drawing, painting, photography, computer graphics, printmaking, sculpture, web and/or video) and advanced skills in at least one art medium.

-- Graduates should be able to synthesize art historical references, media proficiency and design principles in order to propose, execute, and defend a body of new artworks, or art historical research.
+- Students should be able to synthesize art historical references, media proficiency and design principles in order to propose, execute, and defend a body of new artworks or art historical research.

-- Graduates should also be able to assemble a representative portfolio of their own fine art and/or graphic design.
+- Students should also be able to assemble a representative portfolio of their own fine art and/or graphic design.